A classification of 2D fermionic and bosonic topological orders: Wave function renormalization and a classification of fermionic topological orders

 \subsection{Quantum state on a graph}

-Since the wave function renormalization may change the lattice structure, we will consider quantum state defined on a generic trivalent graph $G$: Each edge has $N+1$ states, labeled by $i=0,...,N$ (see Fig. \ref{Nijk}).
-We assume that the index $i$ on the edge admits a one-to-one mapping $*$: $i\to i^*$ that satisfies $(i^*)^*=i$.
-As a result, the edges of the graph are oriented.
-The mapping $i\to i^*$ corresponds to the reverse of the orientation of the edge (see Fig. \ref{llstar}).
+Since the wave function renormalization may change the lattice structure, we will consider quantum state defined on a generic trivalent graph $G$.
+The graph has a branching structure as described by appendix \ref{branching}: Each edge has an orientation and each vertex has two incoming or one incoming edges.
+Each edge has $N+1$ states, labeled by $i=0,...,N$.
 Each vertex also has physical states.
-The number of the states depends on the states on the connected edges and they are labeled by $\al=1,..., N_{ijk}$ (see Fig. \ref{Nijk}).
-Here we assume that
+The number of the states depends on the states on the connected edges and they are labeled by $\al=1,..., N^{ij}_k$ or $\bt=1,..., N_{ij}^k$ for vertices with two incoming and one outgoing edges. (see Fig. \ref{tri2DC}).

 Despite the similar look between $\al$ index and $\u\al$ index, the two indices are very different. $\u\al$ index labels the vertices while $\al$ index labels the state on a vertex.
 In this paper, we very often use $\al$ to label states on vertex $\u\al$.